0xCA5A/kickstart/environment_noise_remover/README.md

 hardware
 --------
-wandboard, freesace i.mx6 quad core
+wandboard, freesace i.mx6 [0] quad core

+audio codec is a freesace SGTL5000 [1]

-ubuntu 12.04 sd card image is ready [0]. it's armel, but anyway... we have four cores...
+ubuntu 12.04 sd card image is ready [2]. it's armel, but anyway... we have four cores...

 jackd